PKBAJPAI12/ecommerceAppMERN/README.md

 - **Email:** prateek.cse.uiet@gmail.com
 - **LinkedIn:** [Your LinkedIn Profile](https://www.linkedin.com/in/prateek-bajpai-0662941bb/)

-Here's the updated `README.md` with a section on upcoming improvements, including details on the current problems and ongoing work:

 ## Upcoming Improvements

 - **Jest Test Cases:** Currently facing issues with test cases failing unexpectedly.
 Working on resolving these issues to ensure robust testing coverage.